AspireOne/rubberduck-ai/README.md

 - an Event-emitting websocket-client to ease communication between the websocket and the front-end
 - communication layer for processing audio in and out
-- a boilerplate view for starting to build your apps and view logs

 ## Available Scripts